Subscribe for updates from our blog so you don’t miss out:

 3: The right tools for the job

-Investing in software ties in to systems and processes.
+Investing in the right software ties in to systems and processes.
 Processes that you could do manually at first tend to become unwieldy as your business grows.
 This includes things like payroll and billing, timesheets and quoting – all easy to do when you have a couple of customers a week, but more difficult when the orders start pouring in.

 4: Data-driven decision making